Observation of resonant monopole-dipole energy transfer between Rydberg atoms and polar molecules: Charge-dipole mediated resonant monopole-dipole transition

-Then because all other states are energetically much further detuned compared to their splitting, we adopt a minimal model by truncating our basis set to just the following two states:
+In this situation, because all other states are energetically much further detuned compared to their splitting, we adopt a minimal model by truncating our basis set to just the following two states:

 The resulting interaction matrix is given by